adyen-examples/adyen-dotnet-online-payments/src/subscription-example/readme.md

 $ ngrok http https://localhost:5001 -host-header="localhost:5001"
 ```

-Once you have  set up ngrok, make sure to add the provided ngrok URL to the list of Allowed Origins in the “API Credentials" part of your Customer Area.
+Once you have  set up ngrok, make sure to add the provided ngrok URL to the list of Allowed Origins in the ï¿½API Credentials" part of your Customer Area.

 ### Setting up a webhook